snowkidind/snowpass/README.md

 - documentation on how to operate the bot
 - automate initialization as much as possible
 - test initialization without import file
+- test using a single phone number as both the bot and the recipient (doubt its possible)

 ## NEXT STEPS
 - consider storing pid files to ensure a single process is running